JS-DevTools/omnipath/README.md

 ### `extname(path, [options])`
-Returns the path's extension, if any.
-If the path's basename begins with a period, then an empty string is returned.

 - **path** (_required_) - `string` or `Url` or `OmniPath`<br>
 The path to be parsed.
 See [`parse`](#parsepath-options) for details.